seladb/SimpleCMS/README.md

 The project uses [Django](https://www.djangoproject.com/) and [Graphene-Django](https://docs.graphene-python.org/projects/django/en/latest/) as Backend and [Gatsby](https://www.gatsbyjs.org) as a Frontend.

-*NOTE: this example requires Python 3.7 or later*
+*NOTE: this example requires Python 3.7 or later and Node 12 or later*

 ## Installation